AU-ExoMars/PCOT/mkdocs/docs/devguide/guppy.md

 with quantities which have inherent uncertainty.
 Every number, including individual pixels in images, has a standard deviation.

-It is important that calculations on these quantities propagate the uncertainty correctly.
+It is often important that calculations on these quantities propagate the uncertainty correctly.
 For example,

 \\[